cchens/Itty-Bitty/README.md

 You can then view the web app in your browser at http://localhost:1337/ (or http://0.0.0.0:1337/).

+#### Branching
+Create branches to work on things.
+When you're done working on it, you can submit a pull request to merge it back into the `master` branch.

 ### Deploying to production
 We're using [Dokku](https://github.com/progrium/dokku) to deploy the website to a [DigitalOcean](https://www.digitalocean.com/) server.